 ” An artist of that time used to express this state of mind by painting beheaded crowds crossing urban locations, streets, factories, railway stations.
 But all of a sudden you didn’t have to break the rules anymore.
 They were crumbling.
 These architects had to invent new shapes.
 They hadn’t been taught how to do so.
 This is how some kind of DIY metaphysics took place illustrated by the weirdest architecture of the period.”

 DT 500 ZINE: – Fred, what is the purpose of architecture?

 FREDERIC: – Literally to bring shelter to people.
 But in a more understated way, it frames culture and ideology.

 DT 500 ZINE: – do you draw or paint sometimes?

-FREDERIC: – A very long time ago, I used to draw storyboards.
+FREDERIC: – A long time ago, I drew storyboards.
 Sometimes I grab a pencil.
 But discovering other people’s work is more thrilling.
 This is how I feed my brain.
-The favorite is always the latest on the list.
-Last summer it was Romualdas Silinskas, a leading architect of the period I’m focused on.
-I discovered his erotic drawings.
-Right now it’s Kamo Gyanjyan, a “cosmic” Armenian artist who also used to work in Soviet times.
+The favourite is always the latest on the list.
+Last summer, it was Romualdas Silinskas, a leading architect of the period I’m focused on, and I discovered his erotic drawings.
+Right now, it’s Kamo Gyanjyan, a “cosmic” Armenian artist who also used to work in Soviet times.
 I’m collecting their works.